hyperchris/HaarLogoDetection/README.md

 Put "obj_detect.py" in the same path with the "support" folder.
 Then import the python file and call "get_result" function.

 **Sample:** In python, use:
-	* res = get_result("subway", "support/test_img/test.jpg")
+	* res = get_result("walmart", "images/walmart/walmart.jpg", 1)

+- Parameter:
+	- "walmart" is the name of logo that you want to detect
-- "subway" is logo name, the second arg is image's path
+	- "images/walmart/walmart.jpg" is the path of the image to process
+	- 1 means show the detection result; 0 means do not show the result (Displaying the result will block the get_result function and need PRESS_ANY_KEY to continue)

 - The returned string will be stored in "res":
-	- If the program returns correctly, "res" will be like "logo_left/logo_right/image_width".
+	- If the program returns correctly, "res" will be like "logo_left/logo_right/image_width/conf_score".
 	- If something goes wrong, "res" will be "ERROR"

 ##Next step